 Permanent worker visas are broken into five preference categories.
-For a description of the preference categories, see the “Permanent Workers” link to the left.
+For a description of the preference categories, see the “Permanent Workers” page.

 Department of Labor: Labor Certification

 A U.S. employer who is “sponsoring” or petitioning for a permanent worker may be required to obtain a labor certification from the Department of Labor (DOL) verifying that there are an insufficient number of available, qualified, and willing U.S. workers to fill the position, and that the employment will not have an adverse effect on the wages and working conditions of similarly situated U.S. workers.
-For more information, see the “Permanent Labor Certification” link to the right.
+For more information, see the “Permanent Labor Certification” page.

 Permanent Residence (a Green Card) Through a Job Offer

-For information on how you can obtain a green card see the “Green Card Through a Job Offer” link to the right.
+For information on how you can obtain a green card see the “Green Card Through a Job Offer” page.

 There are several temporary (nonimmigrant) categories which allow a foreign national to work in the United States.
-For a list of these nonimmigrant categories of temporary workers, as well as information on the petitioning process, see the “Temporary Workers” link to the left.
+For a list of these nonimmigrant categories of temporary workers, as well as information on the petitioning process, see the “Temporary Workers” page.